block-core/blockcore/Documentation/proof-of-stake.md

 #### Kernel hash

-A random sha256 hash created from a number of parameters corresponding to the coinstake.
+A sha256 hash created from a number of parameters corresponding to the coinstake.
 A valid stake kernel hash satisfies the target difficulty.

 #### Target Spacing

 The expected block time in seconds, or how often do we expect the network to produce a block.
+The target spacing should be multiples of the Mask.

 #### Future Drift

 Future drift is maximal allowed block's timestamp difference over adjusted time.
-We set the future drift to be a fixed value of 15 seconds (the time it takes a block to propagate around the world is roughly 12 seconds)
+We set the future drift to be a fixed value of 15 seconds which is close to the Mask value.

 #### Mask

-A mask for the coinstake header's timestamp.
+A bit mask for the coinstake header's timestamp.
 Used to decrease granularity of timestamp.
 This corresponds to the number of blocks that can be produced in a given time span.

-For example if the Mask = 16 and the TargetSpacing = 64 then a valid coinstake timestamp can be found only 4 times within the target spacing.
-Staking nodes will try to find a valid coinstake kernel every time the Mask is elapsed (in the example above every 16 seconds but no more than future drift seconds forward)
+**For example** if the bit mask = 16 sec (0x0000000F) then a valid coinstake can only be found when masking the timestamp of a new block is equal to zero which is every 16 seconds (but no more than future drift seconds ahead).

 #### Stake Modifiers

 The stake modifier is a chain of coinstake hashes all the way from the first POS block.
-It's used to introduce an element of randomness to the Kernel calculations, in order to scramble computation to make it very difficult to precompute future proof-of-stake
+It's used to introduce an additional input parameter to the Kernel calculations, in order to scramble computation to make it very difficult to precompute future proof-of-stake

 ### How it works on Blockcore